anpham6/squared-functions/README.md

 }
 ```

-View engines can also be used to format the element "value" or innerHTML.
+View engines can also be used to format the element "value" or innerHTML with any data source.

 ### Options: Development / Production